 Boonma is a retro – a disco-style cafe with an impressive 6-meter curtain high as the original building.
 From the modern building, there is a clear view of the landscape outside on the terrace.

 Without a doubt, This is Chiang Mais own Hobbiton.
 Then, this is also a bar in the evening with live music.

 A newcomer on the coffee scene is the giant Airbus 330 converted to a coffee shop in Mae Rim – Air Diamond Coffee.
 (Black Canyon managed) On our visit, this was a spectacle, a tourist trap if you want.
 Buy a ticket, wait one hour in the “terminal”. (busy day).
 Get served a Black Canyon drink on the plane.
 I guess people miss flying.

 This coffee shop just by the moat is also a new bee on the themed coffee scene in Chiang Mai.
 It’s worth a visit for taking pictures for Instagram but wouldn’t return for coffee.
 The pasta was decent and nicely presented, though.

 Finally, I just have to mention some of the best coffee as well.

-Moreover, the greatest barista latte maker will be found at Ristr8to.
+Moreover, the most excellent barista latte maker will be found at Ristr8to.
 Ristro8 also sell their beans in supermarkets like Rim Ping.
 At Ristr8to, they try to convince customers to drink coffee hot!!

 And, if cakes are a priority try the cakes at Mont Blanc.